nx-lr/protea/readme.md

 ### Source code representation

-Protea source code is encoded in UTF-8.
-The text is not canonicalized, so a single accented code point is distinct from the same character constructed by combining an accent and a letter; those are treated as two code points.
-Each code point is distinct; upper and lower case characters are distinct.
+Protea source code is encoded in UTF-8 which is the same default encoding as other languages.
+Text is written in characters from the Basic Multilingual Plane (`U+0000`-`U+FFFF`), with support for surrogate pairs to represent higher code points up to `U+10FFFF`.
+Each code point is distinct.

+Protea modules are written with the extension `.prm`, and scripts `.prs`.

+The top level is the entry point of the grammar, and would be the file

 ### Characters